oluphunmmy/simple_shell/README.md

-0x16.
-C - Simple Shell group project
+This is a group project for the 0x16 simple shell